Zsombor01/react.webapp/README.md

 App.css
 This component is responsible for all the styling on the page.

+Update:

+- Deployed the website successfully (finally), bit turns out the API that i used for the news only works for on the development server (unless i pay for it).
+I try to search for some sort of solution...

 In the works:

 - Currently working on a solution to make a chart for each displayed cryptocurrency on the 1st page.